 - Accept yourself no matter what.
 It is possible to heal the relationship between the parts of yourself that you cherish and the parts of you that you reject.

 - The kind of creativity I enjoy might bore you to tears.
 So be it.
-Go find your best outlet for whatever creativity revs your body, mind and spirit.
+Find your best outlet for whatever creativity revs your body, mind, and spirit.
 There has to be something!
 Give me a call if you don’t know your best option.
 Or call your most artistic friend!
 Inspiration is a two-way street.
 It’s fun to talk about creativity.

-- Bored people are often isolated from an active social life.
-There is a continuum of social engagement that humans desire, and perhaps you love being in the crowded room, meeting new people and telling jokes?
+- Bored people are often isolated from active social life.
+There is a continuum of social engagement that humans desire, and perhaps you love being in the crowded room, meeting new people, and telling jokes?
 I hate that kind of thing.
-I’m more of a quiet person and my perfect social activity involves spending time with one other kind and fun person.
+I’m more of a quiet person and my perfect social activity involves spending time with one other kind and fun people.
 We take a walk, go for coffee, or try out the new museum.
 What part of the continuum is ideal for you?
-As my second grade teacher Miss Sargent told us, being bored is a choice.
+As my second-grade teacher, Miss Sargent told us, being bored is a choice.